swedishhat/iot-reflow-oven/doc/01_triac-dimmer/README.md

 _Not as flashy as the SSR but our TRIAC does some super cool stuff_

-The whole idea of this oven controller is to use the TRIAC to implement something known as AC  phase control.
-If you wait for the zero-crossing of the AC waveform and turn the TRIAC at and adjustable about of time later, you are left with an output waveform that retains the same frequency and magnitude of the original waveform for the time that the TRIAC is active.
+The whole idea of this oven controller is to use the TRIAC to implement something called [AC  phase control](https://en.wikipedia.org/wiki/Phase-fired_controllers).
+If you wait for the zero-crossing of the AC waveform and turn the TRIAC on at some known time later, you are left with an output waveform that retains the same frequency and magnitude of the original waveform for the time that the TRIAC is active.
 This limits the amount of power to the end device, effectively dimming it.
 Other methods of dimming exist like [wave packet control](https://de.wikipedia.org/wiki/Schwingungspaketsteuerung) (a sort of synchronous BANG-BANG paradigm; sorry no EN WikiPedia) but they are beyond the scope of this project.

 ![AC Phase Control in action](images/ac-phase-example.jpg)

-_Example of AC phase control from [Andy's Workshop](andybrown.me.uk/wk/2015/07/12/awreflow2/)_
+_Example of AC phase control from [Andy's Workshop](http://andybrown.me.uk/2015/07/12/awreflow2/)_

 ## Plugs, Terminals, and Enclosure
 Safe and cheap is the name of the game here so the first order of business in making this was to select a reasonable enclosure.
 I got an inexpensive plastic bin with a lid and wrote a nice and scary warning label for myself and anyone around.
 Holes for the the plugs can be cut or drilled in the side but care needs to be taken to keep the material from cracking.